cloudxabide/jetsons.lab/README.md

 There's little (no) point in my explaining how to make your Jetson bootable, as it's all right at the following:
 https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro

-Good luck.
-I'll revisit this if I decide to run Fedora, etc...

 NOTE:  Some NVIDIA Jetson Nano have an issue with the Mac Address appearing as "00:00:00:00:00:01".
 Review
 [Firmware Update Overview](Foo/Firmware_Update-NVIDIA_Jetson_Nano.md)